ArctiqTeam/e-google-IaaS-lab1/readme.md

 ### Setup the "provider"

-In the workshop directory create a file called **main.tf** and open it in the editor.
+In the workshop directory create a file called **providers.tf** and open it in the editor.

 ```
 provider "google" {